jpappel/complex-fractals/README.md

 The serial version should compile on all systems that support complex arithmetic.

 The shared version requires a compiler with [OpenMP](https://www.openmp.org/) support.
+The CUDA version requires the `nvcc` compiler and `thrust libraries`.
+For better performance on your machine, change the flag `-arch=sm_86` in `NVCFLAGS` in the makefile to your gpu's compute capability.

 ### Building